hassenius/terraform-module-icp-deploy/README.md

 ### Versions and changes
+#### 2.4.2
+- Added support to be able to deploy ICP 3.1.1 on RedHat and CentOS.
+(Tested only on ICP 3.1.1-CE with CentOS 7)

+#### 2.4.1
+- Added missed prereq in the main.tf file

 #### 2.4.0
 - Add support for local hooks
 - Support specifying docker version when installing docker with apt (Ubuntu only)